Energy modeling services:

 |

 The building shell needs to be sealed as tightly as possible.
 This is best done prior to drywall and insulation.
 This means that transitional areas traditionally left open in conventional construction, such as sill plates and rim joists, must be air-sealed.
 For those in construction who have not learned air-sealing, there are many resources available.
-Air-sealing the shell has become an essential skill for any builder.
+Air-sealing the shell has become an essential skill for any builder, although this is task often subcontracted out to the insulation contractor.
 The first site inspection occurs immediately prior to insulation.
-We like to meet with the construction manager to ensure that the project will be on tracking.
-If the building is ready we can take a preliminary blower door test to see if the air-sealing target is on-track.
+We like to meet with the construction manager to ensure that the project will be on track.
+If the building is ready at this stage (depending upon its design), we can take a preliminary blower door test to see if the air-sealing target is on-track.

 Insulation Inspection